Haynes v. United States: Majority opinion

 As with many other 5th amendment cases, felons and others prohibited from possessing firearms could not be compelled to incriminate themselves through registration.
-The National Firearms Act was amended after Haynes to make it apply only to those who could lawfully possess a firearm.
-This eliminated prosecution of prohibited persons, such as criminals, and cured the self-incrimination problem.
-In this new form, the new registration provision was upheld.
-The court held:

-"To eliminate the defects revealed by Haynes, Congress amended the Act so that only a possessor who lawfully makes, manufactures, or imports firearms can and must register them", United States v.
-Freed, 401 U.S. 601 (1971).
+The National Firearms Act was amended after Haynes to cure the self incrimination problem.
+In this new form, the registration provision was upheld in United States v.
+Freed (1971).
+The court held that "to eliminate the defects revealed by Haynes, Congress amended the Act so that only a possessor who lawfully makes, manufactures, or imports firearms can and must register them."
 The original Haynes decision continues to block state prosecutions of criminals who fail to register guns as required by various state law gun registration schemes.